thatianaviana/liri-node-app/README.md

 * OMDB

 ## How to Use Liri
-### The following commands run without user input:

 ### Spotify
 * `node liri.js spotify-this-song <insert song title>`

-* This will display information about the song to the terminal/bash window.
+* This will display the following info about the song to the terminal/bash window:
+ * Artist Name
+ * Song Title
+ * Album Name
+ * Preview link of the song from spotify
+ * If no song is provided then the program will output information for the song "The Sign" by Ace of Base
 ![Spotify Command](/images/spotify.gif)

 * `node liri.js concert-this <insert artist name>`
-* This will display information about the concerts to the terminal/bash window.
+* This will display the following info about the concerts to the terminal/bash window:
+* Name of the venue
+* Venue location
+* Date of the Event (using date format as "MM/DD/YYYY")
 ![Concert Command](/images/concert.gif)

 * `node liri.js movie-this <insert movie name>`
-* This will display information about the movie to the terminal/bash window.
+* This will display the following info about the movie to the terminal/bash window:
+* Title of the movie.
+* Year the movie came out.
+* IMDB Rating of the movie.
+* Rotten Tomatoes Rating of the movie.
+* Country where the movie was produced.
+* Language of the movie.
+* Plot of the movie.
+* Actors in the movie.
 ![Movie Command](/images/movie.gif)

 * `node liri.js do-what-it-says`
-* This will display information set on `random.txt` file to the terminal/bash window.
+* This will display information set on `random.txt` file to the terminal/bash window:
 ![Do What It Says Command](/images/dowhat.gif)

 ### These commands accept user input - below are the info I used for my HW submission: